- On November 9, 2020

 Microservices are an approach to software development that treats an application as a collection of services.
 They use a high degree of granularity to distinguish these services and include minimal protocol to couple these services together.
-The primary benefit of microservices is to increase an application’s modularity, allowing developers to understand its functions more easily.
+The primary benefit of microservices is to increase an application’s modularity, allowing developers to release faster new features and updates.
 They also enable the use of small teams to independently develop, implement and test applications.
-Additional benefits of microservices include support for the continuous delivery/continuous integration (CD/CI) model of software development.
+Additional benefits of microservices include support for the continuous integration/continuous delivery (CI/CD) model of software development.

 Systems analysts don’t officially recognize a formal definition of microservices, but they generally agree on some of its defining characteristics.
 These include the requirement for the services to be small in size and developed autonomously, but bounded by contexts.
 These services should have fine-grained capabilities, which distinguish them from service-oriented architecture (SOA).
 Developers can implement microservices with a variety of hardware and software, depending on requirements of the particular environment.